-With the support of our donors, we can respond to the needs, both large and small, of many people.
+We receive no government aid to fund our programs.
+We depend completely on private donations.
+Only with the support of caring individuals can we respond to the needs, both large and small, of many people.

 1,118 checks and payments were issued to assist with critical needs.
 We issued checks to stop evictions, pay security deposits on new rentals, pay overdue electric, gas, and water bills (often restoring services that had been cut off), and purchase heating oil and propane.
 When shelters were full we paid for motel rooms for families in danger of becoming homeless.

 Our funds were also used to buy prescription medications and medical devices, emergency dental work, mattresses and bed frames, appliances, and bus tickets.
 We will consider any request for assistance as long as the need can be demonstrated.

 Here are some other figures: